Claire De Witt

-Hometown: Kalkaska, MI
+Hometown: East Lansing, MI

-Favorite Ice Cream Flavor: Pistachio
+Favorite Ice Cream Flavor: Mint Chocolate Chip

-Best Adjective to Describe You: Excited
+Best Adjective to Describe You: Organized

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 I hope to pursue a master’s degree next fall in library sciences focusing on archival work.